 - 1/4 cup cider or white wine vinegar

 - 2 tablespoons Worcestershire sauce

 - 1 teaspoon dried parsley flakes

 - 4 ostrich or beef tenderloin steaks (4 ounces each)

 - In a resealable plastic bag or shallow glass container, combine the first 10 ingredients; mix well.
 Add meat to marinade and turn to coat.
 Seal bag or cover container; refrigerate overnight, turning meat occasionally.
 Drain and discard marinade.
 Broil or grill, covered, over medium heat for 5 minutes.
-Turn and cook 6-8 minutes longer or until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; and well done, 170°).
-Yield: 4 servings.
+Turn and cook 6-8 minutes longer or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°; and well done, 170°).